-Prerequisite: Recommendation from previous mathematics teacher with a suggested grade of "A/B" in Foundations of Algebra 6, and a minimum of a passing score on the sixth grade mathematics SOL assessment ADVANCED GEOMETRY probability and statistics.
+Prerequisite: Recommendation from previous mathematics teacher with a suggested grade of "A/B" in Foundations of Algebra 6, and a minimum of a passing score on the sixth grade mathematics SOL assessment

-The content of this course offers a study of plane, three-dimensional, and coordinate geometry.
-Methods of justification of theorems include: paragraph proofs, flow charts, two-column proofs, indirect proofs, coordinate proofs, and verbal arguments.
-Emphasis is on two-dimensional and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve problems.
-This course provides the foundation for students to pursue a sequence of advanced mathematical studies from Algebra II/Trigonometry to Mathematical Analysis to AP Calculus.

-This course is a study of the algebraic concepts needed to

-solve algebraic equations.
+1 Credit This course is a study of the algebraic concepts needed to solve algebraic equations.
 Students use algebra as a tool for representing and solving a variety of practical problems.

-Tables and graphs are used to interpret algebraic

-expressions, equations, and inequalities, and to analyze

-functions.
-Students make connections and build

-relationships among algebra and arithmetic, geometry, and
+Tables and graphs are used to interpret algebraic expressions, equations, and inequalities, and to analyze functions.
+Students make connections and build relationships among algebra and arithmetic, geometry, and probability and statistics.